technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Setting up your environment.md

 4. To update user attributes, select **Update user attributes**, and you will see three options available.
-You can select one of the option based on your requirements
+You can select one of the option based on your requirements.

     ![](./media/media1/image13.png)